Enterprise AI

 The Evolution of Annotation: From Boxes to Polygons

+Semantic segmentation and polygon annotation solve this by tracing the exact contours of an object.
+This level of granularity allows the model to understand not just that an object is present, but exactly where its physical influence begins and ends.
 In autonomous vehicle development, for example, distinguishing between a pedestrian and the sidewalk they are standing on requires centimeter-level accuracy.
 Polygon labeling allows the model to recognize the fine details of human limbs, bicycle spokes, and road debris, preventing catastrophic miscalculations in real-time navigation.

 The Challenge of Multi-Sensor Fusion